Why you are you (YURU)

 YURU was born out of a desire by Kapiti Branch to launch an activity involving national identities in researching their family history.
-The presentation of the results of this research to a live audience, is used to promote the challenge and enjoyment of family history and provides guidance to resources and methods used in tracking ancestors.
-This annual programme is an educational tool.
+The presentation of the results of this research to a live audience, was used to promote the challenge and enjoyment of family history and provides guidance to resources and methods used in tracking ancestors.
+This annual programme, as an educational tool, ran from 2008 to 2015.

 The first round of YURU was completed for the Branch EXPO in 2008, with Kevin Milne, formerly of TVNZ “Fair Go” and Anna Kenna, Radio & TV producer and children’s book author.